 - 1. Credit Equivalences between Wellesley and Olin: 1 or 1.25 Wellesley Units = 4 Olin Credits - 2.
-See the College Catalog for the list of courses that satisfy the probability and statistics requirement, typically in the MTH2130 through MTH2134 sequence; alternatively Wellesley equivalents are offered in the list above with an OR statement - 3.
+See the College Catalog for the list of courses that satisfy the probability and statistics requirement, typically in the MTH2130 through MTH2135 sequence; alternatively Wellesley equivalents may be substituted by petition - 3.
 See the College Catalog for the list of options of biology foundation courses, typically in the SCI1210 through SCI1250 sequence; alternatively an applicant may petition for a Wellesley equivalent - 4.
 See the College Catalog for the list of options of chemistry and materials science foundation courses; alternatively an applicant may petition for a Wellesley equivalent - 5.
-See the College Catalog for the list of options of physics foundation courses; alternatively an applicant may petition for a Wellesley equivalent - 6.
-See the College Catalog for the list of options for design depth course offerings - 7.
+See the College Catalog for the list of options of physics foundation courses; alternatively an applicant may petition for a Wellesley equivalent

+- 6. See the College Catalog for the list of options for design depth course offerings - 7.
 Capstone Options at Olin are a sequence of two consecutive courses.
 Students may satisfy the capstone requirement with either ENGR4290: Affordable Design and Entrepreneurship (ADE) OR ENGR4190: Senior Capstone Program in Engineering (SCOPE)